OscarDS/pymemdyn/README.md

 pyMEMdyn Version 1.1
 ================================================================================

-pyMEMdyn  is a  standalone  python library  to  setup calculations  of membrane molecular dynamics with the gromacs set of programs either in a desktop environment or in a cluster using popular queuing systems such as Torque or Slurm.
+pyMEMdyn  is a  standalone  python package  to  setup calculations  of membrane molecular dynamics using the gromacs set of programs.
+The package can be used either in a desktop environment, or in a cluster with popular queuing systems such as Torque or Slurm.

-### Modeling Objects
+### Modeling Modules

-The following three files define the objects to be modelled.
+The following modules define the objects to be modelled.

-- protein.py.
-Includes  the definition of the  Monomer, Ligand, Dimer, and  ProteinComplex objects.
-These  objects are  started with  the required  files,   and  then  are   passed  to  other   objects.
+- **protein.py**.
+This module defines the ProteinComplex, Protein, Monomer, Dimer, Compound, Ligand, CrystalWaters, Ions, Cholesterol, Lipids, and Alosteric objects.
+These  objects are  started with  the required files, and can then be passed  to other objects.
-- membrane.py.
+- **membrane.py**.
 Defines the cellular membrane.
-- complex.py.
-Defines   the  full object, protein  + membrane.
+- **complex.py**.
+Defines the full complex, protein + membrane.
   It can  include any  of the previous objects.

-### Auxiliary Objects
+### Auxiliary Modules

-- queue.py.
+- **queue.py**.
 Queue  manager.
 That  is,  it  receives  objects to  be executed.
-- recipes.py.
+- **recipes.py**.
 Applies  step by  step instructions  for  carrying a modeling  step.
-- utils.py.
+- **utils.py**.
 Puts the  functions done by the previous objects on demand.
   For example, manipulate files, copy  folders, etc.

-### Execution Objects
+### Execution Modules

-- gromacs.py.
+- **gromacs.py**.
 Defines the Gromacs and Wrapper objects.  * Gromacs will load the  objects to be modeled,  the modeling recipe, and  run it.  * Wrapper is a  proxy for gromacs commands.
-When a  recipe entry is sent to it returns the command to be run.
+When a  recipe entry is sent to it this returns the command to be run.

 ### Examples

-- example.py  An example  showing how  to use  the  previously defined libraries.
+- **example.py**  An example  showing how  to use  the  previously defined libraries.

 Changelog
 --------------------------------------------------------------------------------

+### Changes from version 1.0 to 1.1

 - Wednesday, July 9, 2014